ombulabs/blog/_posts/2020-07-22-internal-projects.markdown

 route before us, we found it somehow didn't quite fit the bill - we wanted internal documentation, not an internal encyclopedia - and it wound up languishing.
-We cast around for alternatives for a long time, until we found Tetra, which seems to fit the bill for now.
+We cast around for alternatives for a long time, until we found Tetra, which seems to do the job for now.

 We've found that carefully, mindfully considering internal problems and implementing our own solutions to them where necessary is a useful